tkmru/mln/README.md

 ![](https://github.com/tkmru/mln/workflows/Build/badge.svg)

-`mln` a replacement for ln written in Golang. `mln` create a symbolic link, not a hard link."
+`mln` a replacement for ln written in Golang. `mln` create a symbolic link, not a hard link.

 ## Background

-Each time I use the ln command, it puzzles me not knowing whether any of the arguments is source_file or target_file.
+Every time I use the ln command, it puzzles me not knowing whether any of the arguments is source_file or target_file.
 Also, maybe most people use the ln command to create symbolic links, but creating a symbolic link requires the -s option.
 I wanted to make a symbolic link easier, so I created `mln`.

 ## Screenshot